debasmita-das-econ/Stata-Income-Risk-Estimation-NLSY/README.md

 # NLSY - Permanent Income Risk Estimation

-This repository contains STATA codes that I wrote for an RA Assignment for Prof. Trevor Gallen (Fall 2019).
+This repository contains STATA codes that I wrote for an RA Assignment under Prof. Trevor Gallen (Fall 2019).
 In this project, I used data from the NLSY (National Longitudinal Survey Data) to **estimate the contribution of motherhood to the size of permanent income risk**.

 ### Data and Stata Files
 -  Original Datasets and Dictionary Files (under /nlsy_2019) are downloaded from [the NLSY investigator](https://www.nlsinfo.org/investigator/pages/search.jsp?s=NLSY79)